yafeng/SpliceVista/Readme.txt

 You can run step4 command many times, only new splice variants that are not in the files will be downloaded

 Note: DO NOT download splice variants for different species under the same directory, or files will be overwritten.
 SpliceVista Package contains three empty files splicingvar.txt, subexon.txt, varseq.fa that will store downloaded splice variant information.
 The output files splicingvar.txt and subexon.txt contain exon composition of each variant, both genomic and transcript coordinates.
 The file varseq.fa will store the amino acid sequences of all splice variants.
 The gene_notfound.txt file contains gene symbols which are not found in the EVDB database.
 Tip: if you have multiple sample files in one project, it is better to put all the files under one directory named by the project and use different sample names for each file.
-Because usually there is an overlap of identified proteins among different samples, the script download.py first check if the splice variants of identified protein and the variant sequences have been downloaded so that it avoids downloading the data for same proteins multiple times.
+Because there is usually an overlap of identified proteins among different samples, the script download.py first check if the splice variants of identified protein and the variant sequences have been downloaded so that it avoids downloading the data for same proteins multiple times.
 This step will take time depending the number of new splice variant to be downloaded from the database (on average, it takes 1 second to retrieve information from EVDB and NCBI for one splice variant).
-In order not to cause Internet traffic, it is highly recommended to download these files first from the link provided above.
+In order not to cause Internet traffic, it is highly recommended to download HUMAN splice variant database files first from the link provided above.

 Step5: cluster peptides based on quantitative pattern This step mimics the PQPQ algorithm but much simplified.
 It only does the peptide clustering which groups peptides based on their quantitative patterns over samples, each peptide will be assigned a number to indicate which cluster it belongs to.
 If one protein has only one unique peptide, then this peptide will get a cluster '0'  instead.